9 Ways to Redirect Money to Pay Off Your Debt

 Take Advantage of Any Windfalls

-Decide how much you can afford to pay your debt each month.
-Then, schedule automatic payments to ensure that you follow through with your plan.
+You might want to schedule automatic payments to ensure that you follow through with your plan.

 Get Help From an Expert